lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-11-02-Why-not-dependent.md

 [did not approve](https://pure.tue.nl/ws/portalfiles/portal/4428179/597611.pdf)
 of the increasingly powerful type theories being developed in the 1990s.
 AUTOMATH was a weak language,
-including a generalised product construction just powerful enough to express the inference rules of a variety of formalisms and to make simple definitions, again much like Isabelle.
+a form of λ-calculus including a general product construction just powerful enough to express the inference rules of a variety of formalisms and to make simple definitions, again clearly the inspiration for Isabelle.
 Isabelle aims to be [*generic*](https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-130.html), like the big AUTOMATH restaurant.
 Only these days everybody prefers the same cuisine, higher-order logic, so Isabelle/HOL has become dominant.